4 Corners Life Alliance is an educational MLM, offering a selection of eBooks on financial fitness. At least, that's how the company presents itself.

 4 Corners Alliance Group mentions that Sales Commissions and Instant Commissions are different, but doesn't explain which one applies to which situation.
 The Instant Commissions side of things follows a matrix design.
 This means that the first 4 sales go into the first line, then the next 16 go into the second line and so on.

 This is all very confusing and it doesn't get any simplier as we go along.

 4×6 Forced Matrix

-However, like most high school team sports, there’s usually about 8 lazy people for every 2 strong people, so if you are motivated, expect to do most of the work while other people kick back and reap the benefits.
+However, like most high school team sports, there are usually about 8 lazy people for every 2 strong people, so if you are motivated, expect to do most of the work while other people kick back and reap the benefits.

 Note: To be honest, I’m a bit confused on one part.
 When I sign someone up, are they forced to complete my matrix, or can they start their own?
 Are they simultaneously building their own matrix AND my matrix?

-It’s not worth calculating past 64 people because most folks won’t get that far.
+It’s not worth calculating beyond 64 people because most folks won’t get that far.
 Do you know 64 people that want to learn about finance?
-Without proper training on how to build a website and market yourself online, you’ll be forced to be like most MLMers in the industry, cold-calling friends and family to sign up for you program.
+Without proper training on how to build a website and market yourself online, you’ll be forced to be like most MLMers in the industry, cold-calling friends and family to sign up for your program.

 Team Sponsor Commissions

 There is also the chance to earn directly from the commissions of your team.
 4 Corners Alliance Group provides various examples of how this plays out but, to be honest, the process still isn't particularly clear.

 The common feature between this and the money you make from sales is that you need a lot of sales to get anywhere.
 How realistic is this?
 I mean honestly, even if you know people who are interested in improving their finances, only a fraction of them will be willing to buy and read financial education books.